codespin-ai/codespin/README.md

 Place database code in a different file (a database layer).
 ```

-💡 It is necessary to NOT use the `[filename.ext].prompt.md` convention because that causes codespin to generate code for a single file.

 #### Include External Files and Declarations

 For the code generator to better understand the context, you can pass the relevant external files (such as dependencies) with the `--include` (or `-i`) option.